FabianWe/etherpadlite-golang/README.md

 ## Installation
 Run `go get FabianWe/etherpadlite-golang`.
 Read the code documentation on [GoDoc](https://godoc.org/github.com/FabianWe/etherpadlite-golang).

+Note that you need Go >= 1.7 to use this package because the project uses the new [context](https://golang.org/pkg/context/) package that was formerly `golang.org/x/net/context`.

 ## Supported API Versions
 Though I haven't tested each and every function I'm very confident that all versions including version 1.2.13 are supported.
 Feedback is very welcome!